collective/collective.overridemailrecipients/README.txt

 Introduction
 ============

-collective.overridemailrecipients prevents sending mail when this is not wanted.
-When enabled the email addresses of the recipients are changed to a given address.
+collective.overridemailrecipients forwards all mails sent from Plone.
+Use this package on testing and development environments where you want to test emails sent thru Plone, but not want to use the real addresses.

+This package is always active by patching.
+The recipient(s) in the 'To' header are replaced by 'plone@localhost' or configurable mail address.

 Features
 ========

-- All emails sent thru the Plone mailer
+- All emails sent thru the Plone mailer are forwarded to one mail address
+- Bcc and Cc headers are stripped

 Installation
 ============